When teams have to deliver, but can’t all be in the same place at the same time, we can help

 How it works

 We schedule a Sponsor Call to clarify the project objectives and desired outcomes.
 We then put together a trial engagement plan.
-This usually mixes 2-3 hour on-line workshops with off-line individual and small-group work.
+This usually mixes two-three hour on-line workshops with off-line individual and small-group work.
 These off-line exercises might be as brief as a 10-minute survey or as demanding as a self-facilitated team brainstorming.

 These off-line exercises provide input to the on-line workshops.
 Then, we analyze and build on workshop outputs so that the next cycle is even richer and more engaging than the previous one.
 These cycles of on-line and off-line work can be daily, weekly, or monthly, depending on the urgency of the issue and the availability of team members.
-Since each individual’s or sub-group’s journey might differ, we provide continuity, coherence and sense-making throughout.
+Since each individual’s or sub-group’s journey might differ, we provide continuity, coherence, and sense-making throughout.

 We’ve got plenty of examples of cases we’ve been providing virtual solutions to.
 We’ll be eager to share more details with you through a demo of the Collaboration Zone where the virtual journeys take place.